Eric-Bradford/TS-EMO/Mex_files/hypervolume/README.md

 A multicriteria generalization of bayesian global optimization.
 In Advances in Stochastic and Deterministic Global Optimization (pp. 229-242).
 Springer International Publishing.

-For the original unmodified mex files download http://liacs.leidenuniv.nl/~csmoda/code/EHVI.rar.
+For the original unmodified mex files refer to http://liacs.leidenuniv.nl/~csmoda/index.php?page=code.